duckduckgo/duckduckgo-help-pages/_docs/fastpeoplesearch-removal.md

 -   You will not receive a follow-up email when your information is removed.

 _**Note:** If you find multiple listings with your personal information during your initial search, you will need to follow Steps 2-3 for each additional listing.
 You should be able to submit up to five opt-out requests from the same email address._

+> **Looking to streamline this process?** DuckDuckGo offers a hands-off Personal Information Removal service inside [Privacy Pro](https://duckduckgo.com/pro){:target="\_blank"}.
+We scan dozens of people search sites like FastPeopleSearch for your personal information, submit opt-outs on your behalf, and scan every 10 days (the most frequent in the industry) to ensure removed information stays offline.

+## What is FastPeopleSearch?

+FastPeopleSearch is a data broker, compiling publicly available personal information and making it publicly accessible.
+FastPeopleSearch gathers data from government records, other data brokers, and various online sources to create detailed profiles for individual American citizens.
+These profiles are likely to include the following personal information:

+-   Full name (and previous names)
+-   Current and past addresses
+-   Phone numbers and email addresses
+-   Age and birthdate
+-   Relatives, neighbors, and associates
+-   Property ownership, arrest records, and more

+While FastPeopleSearch promotes itself as a tool for reconnecting with people, it also exposes private details that could lead to misuse.

+## How does FastPeopleSearch get my information?

+FastPeopleSearch collects data from various public sources, such as:

+1. **Public Records and Government Databases:** Including voter registration data, property records, court documents, and business registrations
+1. **Third-Party Data Brokers:** Specifically, companies that buy, sell, and distribute consumer information collected from online registrations, surveys, or transactions
+1. **Social Media and Internet Activity:** Publicly shared and available information on sites such as Facebook, LinkedIn, X/Twitter, and other platforms
+1. **Utility Records and Phone Directories:** If a phone number or address has been publicly listed somewhere, odds are high it will appear on FastPeopleSearch

+Since FastPeopleSearch updates automatically, your information may reappear even after a successful opt-out, requiring ongoing privacy management.

 ## My personal info is still in search engines.
 Why?